cbusseata/flask-pandas-test/README.md

 You can run the automated test scripts (there's only a couple, it's a demo) by following these steps:

-Entering the app container:
+1. Enter the app container by running the following command from the root of the repo:
 ````bash
 make enter
 ````
 and enter "app" when prompted.

-Then issue the following command to run the robot tests:
+2. Issue the following command to run the robot tests:
 ````bash
 tests/acceptance/robot.sh
 ````